thortiede/KPWD/README.md

 > hsa

 If omitted the references maps are fetched.

-### map_ids
-This is intended to download the listed ids only.
-This will be made available at a later time.

 ## container_env
 Here you can configure the environment of your specific container setup.